 9. Drink Dandelion Tea

 If you have to choose one herbal tea for kidneys, it should be dandelion tea.
 That’s because dandelion has been used in traditional medicine as a kidney tonic.
 A tea made with fresh dandelion root or dried dandelion may help you cleanse your kidneys.
 Additionally, it is known to stimulate bile production which can improve digestion and thus reduce the volume of waste that reaches the kidneys (26), (27).
+However, consume it in moderation to avoid side effects.
+Consult a doctor to get a recommended dosage before including it in your diet.

 10. Limit Your Intake Of Oxalic Acid, Sodium, And Added Sugar